cunybpl/nycet_pnp/src/content/glossary/_index.md

 url: "/glossary"
 ---

-Explore the commonly used terms withih the P+P.
+Explore the commonly used terms withih the Protocols and Procedures.
+Hover over the term to see the full name.

 <div class="glossary">